 4. The application should include the scholar’s vita, a research plan, and two letters of reference.

 5. For non-US residents, the University of Arizona and the U.S. government require certain forms to be completed that require fees including the J-1 processing fee.
 See https://global.arizona.edu/international-faculty/j-1-exchange-visitor.
 These papers only need to be processed after the faculty has decided to accept an applicant.

 6. Applications are reviewed twice a year at the faculty meeting closest to May 15 and Dec 15.
 Applications must be submitted by Dec 1 and May 1 respectively.

-7. Inquiries and visiting scholar applications should be direct to the chair of the Graduate Committee.
+7. Inquiries and visiting scholar applications should be directed to the Manager of Administration, Barb Vandervelde.